-The weather in Hawaii is one of the main reasons people vacation here and move here.
-It is literally warm year-round but we do have some variation.
-If you’re doing a little bit of research before relocating to Hawaii and you want to know answers to some of the most common weather questions about Hawaii, here they are.
+The weather in Hawaii is one of the main reasons people vacation and move here.
+It's normally warm year-round, with little seasonal variance.
+Today we answer some of the most common weather questions about Hawaii.

 What are the average temperatures in Hawaii?

 Hawaii’s temperatures don't see much fluctuation throughout the year.
 There are really only two seasons in Hawaii - summer, which runs from May to October, and winter, from November to April.
 During the summer, the average daytime temperature at sea level is about 85°F. During the winter, temperatures run around 75°F, with temperatures at night approximately 10° to 15° lower than during the daytime.

 That’s at sea level and slightly above.
 Hawaii does have different climate zones and diverse microclimates throughout the islands that does cause variance in the temperatures.
 Because of the shielding effects of volcanic mountains and the various elevations, Hawaii's climate ranges from tropical rain forests that get more rain than other areas, cooler Alpine regions, arid deserts, to the well known sunny beaches.